How to get started as an aromatherapist

 It’s unlikely you’ll be employing people if you’re just starting out, but if you decide to take on extra staff (such as a receptionist) you’ll need to look into your responsibilities as an employer.

 Find Out More

-Download my ebook Life as a Holistic & Beauty Therapist to find out more about working in the aromatherapy and holistic therapy industry.
+Download my ebook The Little Book of Working as a Therapist to find out more about working in the aromatherapy and holistic therapy industry.

 Follow me on...